 This grant aims to provide funding for one applicant per cycle.
 Each grant will provide $5,000 for a research experience during the student’s regularly scheduled break from school (eight to ten weeks).
 The award can be used to support travel to and room and board at a research site, research expenses, and stipend for the award recipient.
 All funds must be spent on the proposed project within two years of awarding.
 Our aim is for students to then apply for a Jackson School of Geosciences Student Travel Grant to attend SVP the next year to share the results of their project, where they may participate in a new mentorship program organized by the Student and Postdoc Liaison Committee.

-Applicants will submit 1) a cover sheet providing their educational background, 2) an application with questions about what motivated them to apply for the award and what they hope to get out of it, 3) an unofficial transcript or list of courses taken WITHOUT a GPA (GPAs and grades will NOT be considered), and 4) a Letter of Support from their intended research mentor OR a statement on the student’s geographic and travel restrictions.
+Applicants will submit 1) a cover sheet providing their educational background, 2) an application with questions about what motivated them to apply for the award and what they hope to get out of it, 3) an unofficial transcript or list of courses taken WITHOUT a GPA (GPAs and grades will NOT be considered), and 4) a Letter of Support using the provided template from their intended research mentor OR a statement on the student’s geographic and travel restrictions.
 The student may name a specific researcher with whom they wish to work, and the committee will take into account the mentorship record of any named researchers.
 If the student does not have a specific mentor in mind, the award panel will match the student with a research mentor who can provide the experience they’re looking for, drawn from a list of researchers who have volunteered to serve as mentors for this program and who have been vetted by the committee.
 SVP will do its best to match the student with a mentor who will be a good fit, but it is not responsible for overseeing the mentor-mentee interactions.
 Applicants will also fill out an anonymous demographic survey that will not be tied to their application.

 The grant will be awarded to the student, not the mentor, and the student should have an active role in leading the project and is required to give a presentation about their findings at SVP when they are awarded a Student Travel Grant to attend.
 The student should be a co-author, if not lead author, on any publications or presentations directly resulting from the work funded by the grant.